 “Omae wa mou shindeiru.” means, “You are already dead.” in Japanese.
-It’s like “Hasta la vista”.(Go to hell)” in 1991 American movie, ”Terminator 2: Judgment Day”.
+It’s like “Hasta la vista.”(Go to hell)” in the 1991 American movie “Terminator 2: Judgment Day”.
 “Omae” is the male term for you.
-In the Japanese language words are said differently based on gender.
+In the Japanese language, words are said differently based on gender.
 Of all of the different ways males can say the word you, “Omae” is the more rough or aggressive way to say it. “wa” means the verb, are (being). “mou” means already. “shindeiru” means dead.
-“Omae wa mou shindeiru.” sounds negative if people don’t know about Hokuto no ken; especially the word, “Omae” which sounds too bossy; as if one was looking down upon the person to whom they are talking to.
-Please don’t use “Omae wa mou shindeiru.” as it is very authoritative; especially towards the elderly in Japan.
-Using this phrase is very rude since it is not using any formal words which is essential in the Japanese culture when talking to people that should be approached with respect.
+“Omae wa mou shindeiru.” sounds negative if people don’t know about Hokuto no ken, especially the word “Omae” which sounds too bossy, as if one was looking down upon the person to whom they are talking.
+Please don’t use “Omae wa mou shindeiru.”
+It is very authoritative, especially towards the elderly in Japan.
+Using this phrase is very rude since it does not use formal words, which is essential in Japanese culture when talking to people who should be approached with respect.

 Do Japanese people use “Omae wa mou shindeiru” in their conversation?

-However it was for boys, I went to buy the magazine every week after school.
-“Shonen Jump” wasn’t expensive so many children could purchase these magazines and read them.
-The stories lasted the next week, so I was excited to buy the magazines after the school Other boys ran to buy the magazine to book shops, but I was told by them why I went to buy the magazine even though I am a girl.
+However, it was for boys; I went to buy the magazine every week after school.
+“Shonen Jump” wasn’t expensive, so many children could purchase these magazines and read them.
+The stories lasted the next week, so I was excited to buy the magazines after school.
+Other boys ran to buy the magazine to book shops, but I was told by them why I went to buy the magazine even though I am a girl.
 That was joking, though.
-So “Hokuto no ken” had social phenomena including their parents to read the magazines.
-Then “Omae wa mou shindeiru.” was known by almost everyone at that time, but I don’t know my parents used “Omae wa mou shindeiru” in their working places.
+So “Hokuto no ken” had social phenomena, including their parents reading the magazines.
+Then “Omae wa mou shindeiru.” was known by almost everyone at that time, but I didn’t know my parents used “Omae wa mou shindeiru” in their working places.
 Now people don’t use “Omae wa mou shindeiru” at all.
-Maybe there are some younger people who don’t know the term in Japan. although many younger Japanese people may not know this term, Hokuto no ken is still famous among those people who love anime and manga, and middle aged people.
-If there is a desire to use this phrase, it is recommended to use it towards the middle aged group of people since they would recognize the phrase, then they might give you a reaction by saying, “Atah!” or “Hidebu!”.
-If said to the younger generation in Japan, it might be taken offensively unless they love anime and manga.
+Maybe some younger people don’t know the term in Japan.
+Although many younger Japanese people may not know this term, Hokuto no ken is still famous among those who love anime and manga and middle-aged people.
+If there is a desire to use this phrase, it recommends to use it towards the middle-aged group of people since they would recognize the word, then they might give you a reaction by saying, “Ah!” or “Hidebu!”.
+If told to the younger generation in Japan, it might take offensively unless they love anime and manga.
 Please be careful!

-“Omae wa mou shindeiru”, Japanese sake called Shochu
+“Omae wa mou shindeiru” Japanese sake called Shochu

-There is another set with 5 bottles.
-The set includes Kenshiro, Yuria, Rao, Rei and Toki.
-If you are a fan of Hokuto no ken, a heavy user of “Omae wa mou shindeiru.” or even know someone who likes it, you might be happy with these Shochus.
-They might be good for gifts, too as the 5 bottle set is the price 4000yen without tax.
+There is another set with five bottles.
+The collection includes Kenshiro, Yuria, Rao, Rei, and Toki.
+If you are a fan of Hokuto no Ken, a heavy user of “Omae wa mou shindeiru.” or even know someone who likes it, you might be happy with these Shochus.
+They might be suitable for gifts, too, as the five-bottle set is the price 4000yen without tax.

-So now you would know the meaning of “Omae wa mou shindeiru” in Japanese language.
-If you say,” Omae wa mou shindeiru”, to Japanese people, they might not recognize where the phrase is coming from nowadays.
-So it would be recommended that it is said to the middle aged Japanese people.
+So now you would know the meaning of “Omae wa mou shindeiru” in Japanese.
+If you say,” Omae wa mou shindeiru,” to Japanese people, they might not recognize where the phrase is coming from nowadays.
+So it would be recommended that it is said to the middle-aged Japanese people.
 I think they would love it.
-For women like me, Kenshiro’s love power was so strong and the story was romantic at the same time.
+For women like me, Kenshiro’s love power was so strong, and the story was romantic at the same time.
 Women would love to be helped by strong men.
-This is not for all middle age people, but they might remember the time of “Shonen Jump”.
-It is quite memorable time in the time for their families because the magazine had other good mangas, too.
+This is not for all middle age people, but they might remember the time of “Shonen Jump.”
+It is a pretty memorable time in the time for their families because the magazine had other good mangas, too.